The reign of marvellous Caverns and Caves in Arkansas has long existed, and it distinguishes itself as the best tourist destination.

 The mysterious cave located in Sulphur Springs, Arkansas, infamous as the Old Spanish Treasure, is endowed with limestone formations.

-It conceals the secrets of the legend Conquistador that dates from before 350 years.
+It conceals the secrets of the legend Conquistador that dates from 350 years.

-After discovering the Old Spanish Treasure cave, it was previously envisaged that the Spanish Conquistadors that traveled across the world hunting for riches sought refuge in the northwest Ozarks.
+After discovering the Old Spanish Treasure cave, it was previously envisaged that the Spanish Conquistadors that travelled across the world hunting for riches sought refuge in the northwest Ozarks.

 They stashed up the treasure in these caves as their body took the brunt of illness and malnutrition.

-A Spaniard from Madrid, in 1885, assailed to the Old Spanish Treasure to unseal the secrets of the cave following the directions from some old maps.
-The search of the magnificent cave was not a victory.
+A Spaniard from Madrid, in 1885, assailed the Old Spanish Treasure to unseal the secrets of the cave following the directions from some old maps.
+The search for the magnificent cave was not a victory.

-With time, a good excavation led to the findings of various weapons, helmets, armor, and some gold coins.
+With time, a good excavation led to the findings of various weapons, helmets, armour, and some gold coins.

 Open Hours: Monday, Tuesday, Friday, and Saturday – 9 am to 5 pm, Sundays – 12 pm to 5 pm